rotexsoft/leanorm/README.md

 [Composer](https://getcomposer.org/)

-Version 2.x & 3.x of this package have been rigorously tested against sqlite 3.7.11+, MySQL 8.0.29+ & Postgresql 15.1+.
+Versions 2.x & 3.x of this package have been rigorously tested against sqlite 3.7.11+, MySQL 8.0.29+ & Postgresql 15.1+.

 Version 4.x has been rigorously tested against:
 - Sqlite 3.34.1+